Oded2/Ninja-Notes/README.md

 ### Collections

-_Note: in the project's code, collections are reffered to as lists.
+_Note: in the project's code, collections are referred to as lists.
 This is done in order to avoid any confusion regarding Firebase collections and note collections_

 ### Creating a collection